jyalim/agave-shell-novice/_episodes/02-filedir.md

 {: .language-bash}

 ~~~
-/Users/nelle
+/home/rcjdoeuser
 ~~~
 {: .output}

-Here,
-the computer's response is `/Users/nelle`, which is Nelle's **home directory**:
+Here, the computer's response is `/home/rcjdoeuser`, which is `rcjdoeuser`'s **home directory**:

 > ## Home Directory Variation
 >
-> The home directory path will look different on different operating systems.
+> The home directory path will look different on different operating
-> On Linux it may look like `/home/nelle`,
+> systems.
+For a user `riley`: on Linux it may look like `/home/riley`,
-> and on Windows it will be similar to `C:\Documents and Settings\nelle` or
+> on MacOS it may look like `/Users/riley`, and on Windows it will be
-> `C:\Users\nelle`.
+> similar to `C:\Documents and Settings\riley` or `C:\Users\riley`.
-> (Note that it may look slightly different for different versions of Windows.)
+> (Note that it may look slightly different for different versions of
-> In future examples, we've used Mac output as the default - Linux and Windows
+> Windows.)
+We've used Agave (Linux) output as the default.
-> output may differ slightly, but should be generally similar.
 {: .callout}

 To understand what a 'home directory' is, let's have a look at how the file system as a whole is organized.
 For the sake of this example, we'll be illustrating the filesystem on our scientist Nelle's computer.
 After this illustration, you'll be learning commands to explore your own filesystem, which will be constructed in a similar way, but not be exactly identical.

-On Nelle's computer, the filesystem looks like this:
+In `rcjdoeuser`'s view, the filesystem looks like this:

 ![The file system is made up of a root directory that contains sub-directories titled bin, data, users, and tmp](../fig/filesystem.svg)

 At the top is the **root directory** that holds everything else.
 We refer to it using a slash character, `/`, on its own;
 this is the leading slash in `/Users/nelle`.